Services

 $ nc -z services-[account].alwaysdata.net 8300

-there is no network filtering, anyone can connect to your services.
+There is no network filtering, anyone can connect to your services.
 Make sure your services have an authentication mechanism if necessary.

 Public Cloud users